SIZE:

 Fish or meat?

-In the old days, the seal was considered to be a fish.
+In the distant past, the seal was considered to be a fish.
 Its meat could therefore be eaten during Lent.
-Even today, in terms of regulations, seals are considered fish by the federal government, since they live in the water, and as meat by MAPAQ, since they are mammals.
+Even today, in terms of regulations, seals are considered fish by the federal government, as they live in the water, and as meat by MAPAQ, as they are mammals.

 BENEFITS:

-Seal oil also has its merits, thanks to its Omega-3 content.
-It helps improve mental, cognitive, and cardiovascular health, as well as boosting the immune system.
+Seal oil also has its merits, thanks to its omega-3 content.
+It helps improve mental, cognitive and cardiovascular health and boosts the immune system.

 LET’S COOK: